 Time passed by and I met Juha at trade shows and read about him now and then in the general media noise.
-Then all of a sudden, as the first guitar builder in the world, he released an iPhone app where you can build your own dream guitar.
+Then all of a sudden, as the first guitar builder in the world, he released an iPhone app where you can build your own dream guitar!
 I can’t even begin to calculate how many hours I’ve spent putting guitars together with the app.

 In 2013, Juha showed the guitar that I personally think is the most “fun” guitar made in this century so far.
 “Fun”, in the loving way its design gives a nod to the retro-futuristic style of the Jetson Family.
-“Fun”, in the loving way it takes design elements from guitars created in the 50’s and puts them together in a new and very unique way.
+“Fun”, in the loving way it takes design elements from guitars created in the 50s and puts them together in a new and very unique way.
 “Fun” in the way the choice of pickups and electronics allows me to explore sounds that are new but somehow instantly familiar and musically useful.

-Juha has, since way back, expressed a wish to further not only his craft of building guitars but also creating an environment where luthiers can meet and learn from each other.
+Juha has, since way back, expressed a wish to further not only his craft of building guitars but also create an environment where luthiers can meet and learn from each other.
 This led to the collaboration with some other master luthiers and the creation of the Association of European Guitar Builders (EGB) where he now serves as Vice President.

 I always find it hard to find a proper ending to a story so here I will take help from Juha’s daughter Juno.
-She was present at the concert where the Captain Nemo was first played and, like me, she was taken by the performance.
-So much so, that a year later she created the finish on the second ever Art Infused guitar made by Ruokangas Guitars.
-On the guitar she made a poem reflecting on her experience from the concert.
+She was present at the concert where The Captain Nemo was first played and, like me, she was taken by the performance.
+So much so, that a year later she created the finish on the second-ever Art Infused guitar made by Ruokangas Guitars.
+On the guitar, she made a poem reflecting on her experience from the concert.

 “As if it were a creature, the sound stretches up and down; everywhere; even those directions that were not there before.
 Is the guitar playing him or is he playing the guitar?”